-Jacob Blake, whose shooting led to violence in Kenosha, appeals for calm from his hospital bed
+Jacob Blake, whose shooting sparked protests in Kenosha, speaks from hospital bed in emotional video

 Blake first appeared on Friday for court, dressed in a blue button-up shirt and yellow tie.
 He is accused of one felony — third-degree sexual assault — and misdemeanor criminal trespass and disorderly conduct.

 But Saturday night’s video showed Blake as a patient, not a defendant.
-Wearing a loosefitting hospital gown, Blake talked about the fragility of life and implored others in the Black community to focus on what it could accomplish collectively.
+Wearing a loosefitting hospital gown, Blake talked about the fragility of life and implored others to focus on what it could accomplish collectively.

 “Your life, and not only just your life, your legs — something that you need to move around and move forward in life — can be taken from you like this,” said Blake, snapping his fingers.
 “Please, I’m telling you, change y’all lives out there.
 We can stick together, make some money, make everything easier for our people because there’s so much time that’s been wasted.”